WeiRui-Wang/Pipeline/README.md

 pipeline init
 pipeline build mutation-coverage build.yml
 ```
 Notes: all previous M1 feature were still compatible.
-Refers to [Commands](#available-commands) for details of M1 features and compatible commands.
+Refers to [Available Commands](#available-commands) for details of M1 features and compatible commands.

 ### M2 Screencast